Durham Emergency Communications Center

 The Durham Emergency Communications Center is the primary Public Safety Answering Point (PSAP) for the residents of Durham and Durham County.
 The geographic service area encompasses 296 square miles with approximately 250,000 residents.

-The DECC administrative staff support 52 operational positions comprising telecommunicators and supervisors.
+The DECC administrative staff support 60 operational positions comprised of calltakers, communications officers, master communications officers, and supervisors.
 Funding is received from both the City and County of Durham.
 Administrative responsibility and day-to-day operations are coordinated through the City of Durham.

 Learn about individual staff members.